-'''

-dallinger.models.Network.all_nodes

-All the Nodes in the network.

-dallinger.models.Network.all_vectors

-All the vectors in the network.

-dallinger.models.Network.all infos

-All the infos in the network.

-dallinger.models.Network.networks_transmissions

-All the transmissions int he network.

-dallinger.models.Network.networks transformations

-All the transformations in the network.

-Methods

-Network. repr ()
+- dallinger.models.Network.all_nodesAll the Nodes in the network. - dallinger.models.Network.all_vectors All the vectors in the network. - dallinger.models.Network.all_infos All the infos in the network. - dallinger.models.Network.networks_transmissions All the transmissions int he network. - dallinger.models.Network.networks_transformations All the transformations in the network.

-The string representation of a network.
+Network.repr() The string representation of a network.

-Network.json()

-Return json description of a participant.
+Network.json() Return json description of a participant.

-Network.calculate_full()

-Set whether the network is full.
+- Network.calculate_full() Set whether the network is full. - Network.fail() Fail an entire network. - Network.infos (type=None, failed=False) Get infos in the network.

-Network.fail()

-Fail an entire network.

-Network.infos(type=None, failed=False)

-Get infos in the network.

 type specifies the type of info (defaults to Info). failed { False, True, "all" } specifies the failed state of the infos.
 To get infos from a specific node, see the infos() method in class Node.

-Network.latest_transmission_recipient()

-Get the node that most recently received a transmission.
+Network.latest_transmission_recipient() Get the node that most recently received a transmission.

-Network.nodes (type=None, failed=False, participant_id=None)

-Get nodes in the network.
+Network.nodes (type=None, failed=False, participant_id=None) Get nodes in the network.

 type specifies the type of Node.
 Failed can be "all", False (default) or True.
-If a participant_id is passed only

-nodes with that participant_id will be returned.
+If a participant_id is passed only nodes with that participant_id will be returned.

+'''

 Network.print_verbose()

 Print a verbose representation of a network.

-Network.size(type=None, failed=False)
+'''

+This a verebbe representation of a networ

-How many nodes in a network.
+Network.size (type=None, failed=False) How many nodes in a network.

 type specifies the class of node, failed can be True/False/all.

+'''

-Network.transformations(type=None, failed=False)
+Network.transformations (type=None, failed=False)

 Get transformations in the network.

 '''

-26.2.
-Network 57

-type specifies the type of transformation (default = Transformation). failed = { False, True, "all" }
+type specifies the type of transformation (default = Transformation). failed = { False, True, "all" } status { "all", "received", "pending" } failed { False, True, "all" } To get transmissions from a specific vector, see the transmissions() method in class Vector.